konfiger/konfiger-python/README.rst

    value is string, you will need to do the type conversion by your self.

-If your entry keys is the same as the object keys you don’t need to declare the match_get_key or match_put_key function in the object.
+If your entry keys is the same as the object keys you don"t need to declare the match_get_key or match_put_key function in the object.

 Usage